|Marathon||7:30 AM||Mel Lastman Square|

 Ontario Place: Remembrance Dr. at the South West end of parking lot 2 east of the pedestrian bridge over Lake Shore Blvd.
-(Marathon and Half Marathon only – See red dot in photo below)
+(Marathon, Half Marathon and 10K.
+See map below)

 Tickets will not available at the Expo and must be purchased by April 15th.
 There are no shuttles for the 5K.